-National Seniors calls on the Queensland Government to work with other governments to strengthen the national building code to ensure that higher standards for accessible housing are mandated to improve the accessibility of new housing.
+Construction Code and include accessible design features to ensure that higher standards for accessible housing are mandated to improve the accessibility of new housing.

 14. Increase funding and incentives for short, medium and long term affordable and social housing for seniors